The Man From UNCLE

 guys on a global scale.
 If the international organization was responsible for

-Other places on the globe they might get away with that, but not on his rock!
+cooperation.
+Other places on the globe they might get away with that, but not

 "Did you contact the local UNCLE